 People are more vulnerable to brain injury than you might expect.
 Trauma can cause a blow, jolt, or penetrating injury to the head, and can result in a person losing normal brain function.
-Sadly, a brain injury to the brain stem, spinal cord, or brain itself is too-often the result of a personal injury accident.
+Sadly, a brain injury to the brain stem, spinal cord, or the brain itself is too often the result of a personal injury accident.

 Common TBI Symptoms

 Are you suffering from TBI?
 If so, know that trauma to the brain can affect people in various ways.
 Common symptoms of TBI include the following:

 Phonophobia (oversensitivity to sound)